Schuylkill County, Pennsylvania: 19th century

-At this stage, coal-mining firms were small and family owned.
+At this stage, coal mining firms were predominantly small and family owned.
 The residents and entrepreneurs of the Schuylkill region opposed the entry here of incorporated coal companies.
 In these years, coal mining operations in the Schuylkill region were conducted with economy, and relatively little capital was required.
 As the workings were all above the water level, no machinery was required for water drainage or for hoisting coal to the surface.
 Coal breakers and other expensive fixtures and appliances for the preparation of coal had not then been introduced.
-Numerous operators produced from five to six thousand tons for market annually (which was then considered a respectable business), who had never committed thousands of dollars to their enterprises, including their first land purchases of coal mines.
-It was commonly asserted that coal land could be bought and mines opened for less capital than the purchase and stocking of a decent farm.
-Such mines could be worked for less capital than that required to establish a line of stagecoaches or transportation wagons.
+Numerous operators produced from five to six thousand tons for market annually, which was then considered a respectable business, who had never committed thousands of dollars to their enterprises, including their first land purchases of coal mines.
+Coal land could be bought and mines opened for less capital than the purchase and stocking of a decent farm, and coal mines could be worked for less capital than that required to establish a line of stagecoaches or transportation wagons.

-Eventually, railroads replaced the canals as the primary means of transporting coal to markets.
+Railroads ultimately replaced the canals as the primary means of transporting coal to markets.
 Mining was taken over by major corporate business, especially after the Civil War.
-As a result, the Middle Coal Field was developed in the 1860s and the Philadelphia and Reading Railroad created a subsidiary (Philadelphia and Reading Coal and Iron Company) to buy or lease, and develop the expanding industrial coal trade.
-Consumption of coal along the Schuylkill above Philadelphia in 1839 was 30,290 tons when the Pioneer at Pottsville, the first anthracite furnace in the United States, became operational.
+As a result, the Middle Coal Field was developed in the 1860s and the Philadelphia and Reading Railroad created a subsidiary, Philadelphia and Reading Coal and Iron Company, to buy or lease, and develop the expanding industrial coal trade.
+Consumption of coal along the Schuylkill above Philadelphia in 1839 was 30,290 tons when Pottsville, the first anthracite furnace in the United States, became operational.
 By 1849, consumption had increased to 239,290 tons, to 554,774 tons in 1859, and to 1,787,205 tons in 1873.

 The numerous jobs in the mining industry comprised a catalyst for mass immigration to Schuylkill County from the British Isles and Europe in the 19th and 20th centuries.
 As mines became more numerous (by 1846 there were 110 operators in the region and 142 collieries in Schuylkill County) and more complex (in 1846 there were 35 collieries below water level), mechanical breakers, steam locomotive, it became more labor-intensive both for accomplishing mining tasks and supporting mining's peripheral industries.
 Such industries included manufacturing of explosives, metal screens, pump components, piping, and timber for support.
 This led to an influx of population into Schuylkill and other anthracite counties to fill these jobs.

-Beginning with the Irish immigration in the 1840s (fueled by the Great Famine), after the Civil War, beginning in the 1870s, newcomers arrived from Eastern Europe.
-Poles, Hungarians, Lithuanians, Slovaks, Rusyns and Ukrainians (Ruthenians), often from the Austro-Hungarian monarchy settled in the villages of Schuylkill County and took their place among the laborers in the coal mines.
-By the 1880s and 1890s, thousands of Italians immigrated for jobs related to mining.
+Beginning with the Irish immigration in the 1840s, which was fueled by the Great Famine and followed the end of the Civil War, immigrants from Eastern Europe, including Poles, Hungarians, Lithuanians, Slovaks, Rusyns, Ukrainians, and Belarusians (which were usually known as Ruthenians), often from the Austro-Hungarian monarchy, settled in Schuylkill County and labored in the county coal mines.
+By the 1880s and 1890s, thousands of Italians immigrated to the county in pursuit of mining jobs.